starknebula/F-Zero-GX-RSPR-Generator/RSPR Types.md

 Regular Parts requires that the contestants have all 60 Standard Body, Cockpit, and Booster parts (20 per category.)
 No Special Parts may be used (AX parts, JP parts.)

 ### All Parts
 Regular Parts requires that the contestants have all 75 Body, Cockpit, and Booster parts (25 per category.)
-The parts may be aquired legally or with the use of a Cheat Device, notably Action Replay or with Gecko Code on a modified Wii console.
+The parts may be aquired legally or with the use of a Cheat Device, notably Action Replay or with Gecko Codes on a modified Wii console.

 ### Cup Sets
 The standard cup hierarchy is _**Ruby > Sapphire > Emerald > Diamond > AX**_.
 However, any order is permitted.